jburks725/route53dynip/README.md

 ## Building the Docker image(s)

-The `Dockerfile`s in this repo will build an image based on `python:alpine` (amd64) and the arch-specific `python:slim-stretch` images for ARMv7 and ARMv8 (64-bit).
+The `Dockerfile`s in this repo will be an image based on Chainguard's latest `python` image, using their dev image to install the Boto3 library.
+The Makefile has targets to build the image locally as well as use `buildx` to build multi-arch images.

-The `build.sh` script will build images for `amd64`, `arm32v7`, and `arm64v8` architectures
+The default architectures are `amd64`, `arm32v7`, and `arm64`, which can be overridden with the `ARCHES` variable when running make.

-and push appropriate manifests to Docker Hub to support multiarch.
-It takes two arguments, the image tag (I use `jburks725/route53dynip`) and a version tag.
-Minimal error checking is done here, so use at your own risk.
+There are also Make targets for pushing to Dockerhub, execute unit tests, and clean up the images in your local Docker daemon.

-It copies the Python script into `/`, and executes as user `nobody`.
+It copies the Python script into `/route53dynip`, and executes as user `nonroot`.

 The latest version of this image should be available on DockerHub at https://hub.docker.com/r/jburks725/route53dynip/.